apache/trafficserver/doc/reference/configuration/records.config.en.rst

    you must set the value to ``3`` if you want to enable both options above.

-.. ts:confvar:: CONFIG proxy.config.net.sock_mss_in INT 0
+.. ts:cv:: CONFIG proxy.config.net.sock_mss_in INT 0

    Same as the command line option ``--accept_mss`` that sets the MSS for all incoming requests.